President of the council of state

-The official title president of the council of state, or chairman of the council of state is used to describe the head of state of North Korea, and formerly used to describe the head of the state in Cuba and of the former communist states in the Democratic Republic of Germany, Poland, Romania, Bulgaria, Cambodia and Vietnam.
+The official title president of the council of state, or chairman of the council of state is used to describe the presiding member of a council of state.
+In many countries with a justice system based on French Napoleonic law, the council of state serves as the supreme administrative court.
+It is also used for the head of state of North Korea, and formerly used to describe the head of the state in Cuba and of the former communist states in the Democratic Republic of Germany, Poland, Romania, Bulgaria, Cambodia and Vietnam.